19 Magnesium Benefits You Didn’t Know You Needed

 Magnesium is important for athletes because of its heart health benefits, but it’s also shown to help the body rebuild adenosine triphosphate (ATP) that’s broken down during exercise.
 It also helps the body burn that energy more efficiently, lowering the amount of lactic acid that builds up post-exercise.
 Less lactic acid means less muscle soreness.
 In addition, the muscle-relaxing properties of magnesium also help soothe pain post-workout.

 Magnesium affects many neurological processes, including parts of the brain responsible for mood levels.
 According to the National Institutes of Health, the true connection between magnesium levels and depression isn’t totally understood, but a report in Magnesium in the Central Nervous System states that magnesium supplementation was as effective as the tricyclic antidepressant imipramine in treating major depression.

 Magnesium, at its very core, helps prevent inflammation in the body.
 Inflammation is shown to be a leading cause of a number of diseases, including cancer.
 Cells low in magnesium are weaker, leading them to be more susceptible to other invaders.
 A meta-analysis in Magnesium Research found that low magnesium negatively affects the permeability of cells, which has been shown to initiate carcinogenesis (or the formation of cancer).

-Magnesium is often used as a stool softener because it helps draw water into waste, making it easier to pass through.
+One of the more unknown magnesium benefits is that it’s often used as a stool softener because it helps draw water into waste, making it easier to pass through.
 Also, it’s effectiveness as a muscle relaxer makes it easier to, well, relax the muscles responsible for waste elimination.
 Relaxed colon muscles mean it’ll be easier to push things through.